-IMBIO IOI CAITAI , .
-4. P O · 1.
-Housing 2.
+1. Housing 2.
 Health 3.
 Heritage 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7.
 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
-Economic Structure Option A - include a policy ++ + ++ + + - + Option B - no policy (No Part 2 local plan policy) - - + -
+Economic Structure Option A - include a policy ++ + ++ + + - + Option B - no policy (No Part 2 local plan policy) - - -

-- 9.90 Option A is considered likely to have significant positive effects against the health and landscape objectives, and several minor benefits against others. - 9.91 Option B is considered likely to have a significant negative effect on the landscape objective, and minor negative effects on other objectives. - 9.92 Through the local plan process, it has been decided to include a policy to deliver culture, tourism and sport development.
+9.90 Option A is considered likely to have significant positive effects against the health and landscape objectives, and several minor benefits against others.
+The policy is considered likely to have significant positive effects against the health and landscape objectives, as well as several benefits against other objectives.
+There might be a minor negative effect on the transport objective, were an increase in facilities for tourism to result in an increase in travel by car.

+9.91 Option B is considered likely to have a significant negative effect on the landscape objective, and minor negative effects on other objectives.

+9.92 9.91 Through the local plan process, it has been decided to include a policy to deliver culture, tourism and sport development.